TheNovi/Utano/README.md

 # Utano
-Simple but powerfull music player
+Simple but powerful music player

-## More of docs comming in right before Beta
+## More of docs coming right before Beta